smsummers1/e15/independent-study/README.md

 ![]()

-## 11. Create a Controller
+## 11. Create the Controller and the import method

-Now we need to create **MyController** by extending the **controller** class in **vhours/app/Http/Controllers/MyController.php**.
+Now that we have the Model set up we can create our Controller.
+We are going to set up a Controller class with an import method that will call the import method in the Maatwebsite class (alias is Excel) and send it our Model and the Excel spreadsheet file submitted by the user.
+Basically, this controller will have a method that will import the Excel spreadsheet data into our student database table and then return our view back to the form.

-We will create the import request logic and return response here.
-Go ahead and manually create the **MyController.php** file in the **Controllers directory** and write the following code in the file.
+Let's go ahead and manually create the **MyController.php** file in the **app\HTTP\Controllers directory** and write the following code in the file.
 Feel free to copy and paste the code below.

 ```php
 <?php